BlackZork/mqmgateway/README.md

         register_type: input
     ```

   In all of above examples *refresh*, *response_timeout* and *response_data_timeout* can be added at any level to set different values to
   whole list or a single register.

 ### The *availability* section

 For every *state* topic there is another *availability* topic defined by default.
 If all data from modbus registers needed for *state* is read without errors then by default value "1" is published.
 If there is any network or device error when polling register data value "0" is published.
 This is the default behavoiur if *availability* section is not defined.

 Availablity flag is always published before state value.

-*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be readed to check if state data is valid.
+*Availability* section extends this default behaviour by defining a single or list of modbus registers that should be read to check if state data is valid.
 This could be i.e. some fault indicator or hardware switch state.

 Configuration values:

   * **name** (required)

     The last part of topic name where availability flag should be published.
 Full topic name is created as `topic.name/availability.name`